Who can attend?

 How do I sign up & when is it?

 Our type and times of gathering vary, so head on over to our calendar to see what’s upcoming.
 We don’t require advance sign ups, but we prefer it as we have minimum numbers for each time we meet.
 The more the merrier.

 How much does it cost?

-For each gathering, we ask a suggested donation of $15 to cover facilitator and space fees.
+With the exception of special workshops and retreats, we ask a suggested donation for each donation to cover facilitator, website and space fees.
 If you are not able to pay this amount, we encourage you to come anyway.
 If you are able and willing to contribute more, you may as well.
 Creating and supporting community is our primary interest.

 Do I have to sing alone?

 Absolutely not.
 Circle Singing is first and foremost about community.
 That being said, if you desire to explore your voice as a soloist, there will be opportunity as well.